codepress/admin-columns/readme.txt

 = Sortable Custom Columns for all Screens =

-All of the new columns will have support for sorting with the <a href="http://www.codepress.nl/plugins/codepress-admin-columns/sortorder-addon/">sorting addon</a>.
+All of the new columns will have support for sorting with the <a href="http://www.codepresshq.com/wordpress-plugins/admin-columns/pro-add-on/">Pro add-on</a>.

 By default WordPress let's you only sort by Title, Date, Comments and Author.
 This will make you be able to <strong>sort by ALL columns of ANY type</strong>. (columns that are added by other plugins are not supported)

 = Third party plugin support =

 It will work nice with other plugins and support their additional custom columns.
-A few examples of plugins that are supported: WordPress SEO by Yoast (Robots Meta), Post Admin Shortcuts (Pin), WP Show IDs (ID) and User Access Manager (Access), Co-Authors Plus and Advanced Custom Fields.
+A few examples of plugins that are supported: WordPress SEO by Yoast (Robots Meta), Post Admin Shortcuts (Pin), WP Show IDs (ID) and User Access Manager (Access), WooCommerce, Co-Authors Plus and Advanced Custom Fields.

 = Translations =